-I refused to bog down my video content with marketing lingo such as "impressions" "ROI" "passion" "value" etc etc. If I was going to let people know what I do, then they should understand why I do it - in my own words.
+We abhor buzz words, so this had to be authentic.
+I refused to bog down my video content with marketing and PR lingo such as "impressions" "ROI" "passion" "value" etc etc. If I was going to let people know what I do, then they should understand why I do it - in my own words.

 *80% Key Messages

-*It's important to have your key messages nailed down when going in.
-This allows you to keep focused, save time and energy for the video team, and control the message.
+80% - is the message.
+It's important to have your key messages nailed down when going in.
+This allows you to keep focused, save precious time and energy for the video team, and controlling the message.
 What it also does is allow the Director/Videographer to have clear direction, vision and an easier time editing around the 'content' of your video.

-**The second bit is your personality - and I will attribute this one to the video/editing team - it is to give stage to the environment in which you work, the vibe you maintain when working with you, and your own AUTHENTIC voice or language (see: YOUisms) - and a little bit of fun never hurts.
-Paint a picture of the experience that people are getting when hiring the 'whole package'.
+20% - this second bit is your personality - and I will attribute some of this one to the video/editing team .
+It's important to highlight how you work, as much as what you do.
+Think about describing the environment you prefer, the vibe people can expect when working with you, and use your own AUTHENTIC voice or language (see: YOUisms) .
+Adding a little bit of fun never hurts either.
+Don't worry about what you do, paint a picture of the experience that people are getting when hiring the 'whole package'.

-Lastly, a great take away from being in front of the camera for a change - and even after hundreds of hours of media training other people - was that I also had to exercise 'letting go' a bit and allow the most authentic message for the video to float to the surface.
+Last take away I received from being in front of the camera for a change - and even after hundreds of hours of media training other people - was that I also had to exercise 'letting go' a bit and allow the most authentic message for the video to float to the surface.